Thanks for stopping by to read my Auvoria Prime review.

 Sure, they're building their downline to generate passive income by recruiting others, and if you're a skeptic, I get it… but building a better life for themselves doesn't mean they're being insincere about it, or that they're not genuine with their help and support.

 The default opinion is that someone promoting a business opportunity must be a scam.
 And it's a good default opinion to have.
-There are ton of scams out there.
+There are a ton of scams out there.

 But again, it doesn't mean it's always true.